mpoquet/mpoquet.github.io/src/software.rst

 ------

 Batsim is a simulator that focuses on the study of resource management policies in distributed systems.
-It emerged from the desire to conduct sounder experiments to assess platform-level resource management algorithms, and the desire tobridge the gap between theory and practice at this context.
+It emerged from the desire to conduct sounder experiments to assess platform-level resource management algorithms, and the desire to bridge the gap between theory and practice in this context.

 The first prototypes have been developed by Olivier Richard.
 I then quickly became the main Batsim developer during my PhD in the Datamove (ex MOAIS) team.